formspark/documentation/docs/customization/redirection.md

 Customizes the title of the error feedback page.

-Default value: An error has occurred.
+Default value: "An error has occurred."

 ### `_feedback.error.message`

 Customizes the message of the error feedback page.

-Default value: Please try again.
+Default value: "Please try again."

 ### Example